spaniardzoomer/spaniardzoomer.github.io/content/blog/header_files.md

 };
 ```

-## The Historical Reason
+## Why Do We Still Use Header Files?

-Finally, why doesn't C just handle this automatically like modern languages?
+Modern languages like Rust or Go don't need this separation.
+So why does C need them?
+Long story short: it's for historical reasons:

 C was created a long time ago when computers had extremely limited memory.
 The compiler couldn't hold the information for the entire project in memory at once.
 It had to treat every `.c` file as an individual, isolated **Translation Unit**.

 {% note(title="Note", type="info") %}
 A Translation Unit is the result of running the preprocessor on one .c file.
 That means all included headers become part of that TU.
 {% end %}

 The compiler doesn't know about other files; it only knows what's in the current file.
-That's why we, the programmers, have to provide header files to "bridge the gap" and promise the compiler that the symbols will exist later during linking.
+That's why we, the programmers, have to provide header files to "bridge the gap" and "promise" the compiler that the symbols will exist later during linking.